Houtman Abrolhos Islands

 More information can be found in the Department of Fisheries WA, The Abrolhos Islands Information Guide, 2012.

-Groundwater on the Abrolhos is sourced by freshwater wells located on the East and West Wallabi Island, Rat Island and Middle Island.
-In these areas rainwater trickle into small, shallow limestone caverns (DoF, 2012).
-Some of the key issues which pose a threat to water quality at the Abrolhos are:
+There is very limited fresh water on the islands, all of which is sourced from rainfall (DPIRD 2012).
+There are freshwater wells on East and West Wallabi Islands, Rat Island and Middle Island, where rainwater drains and percolates into small, shallow limestone caverns.
+Some of the key issues which pose a threat to water quality at the Abrolhos are wastewater discharge and chemical spills from land based infrastructure and storage areas, marine vessels and jetties.